Chorus/Note-Documentation/docs/GoalsTargets/AddEditRemoveTargets.md

 [Demo video: Add a Goal and Targets to a Care Plan](https://youtu.be/_DCx4QZ3VQA "Title")

-## Add Targets to an Existing Goal
+## Add Targets to an Existing Goal  s

 1. On the Care Plan, click on a goal.
 2. Click the + icon in the bottom right corner.